TypeScript

 .

-There is no typescript definition for a library
+There is no typescript definition in a library

 We can directly define it as any.